mohuk/pages-blog/_posts/2024-02-08-optimizing-ttfb.md

 The reason why all our content was being served from Frankfurt is because `Lambda@Edge` executes only on the Regional Edge Cache.
 Since our routing logic was simple, moving it to `CloudFront Functions` (Event source: Viewer Request) was the better choice.
 A clear reduction of approx. `100ms` was noticed by moving from `Lambda@Edge` to `CloudFront Functions` You can find all the difference between Lambda@Edge and `CloudFront Functions` at [this link](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-choosing.html).

 ![AWS CloudFront CDN](/assets/img/2024-02-08-img-09.png)

+## Bonus Discovery along the way
+Lighthouse also indicated that served content is uncompressed resulting in high volumes of data transfer.
+Enabling GZip compression can reduced the data transfer volume up by 75%.
+Enabling GZip only required setting the `CacheOptimized` policy under `Behaviors` of the CloudFront distribution.

 ## Results
 I recorded the TTFB numbers from 4PM to 9AM (the next day) for 3 consecutive weekdays to test the hypothesis.
 Here are the results: